ScoopML/ScoopML-SDK-js/README.md

 # ScoopML-SDK-js
-A simple sdk for developers to integrate ScoopML into apps built using javascript
+A sdk for developers to integrate ScoopML into apps built using javascript

+developers need to get unique URL from dashboard